thefunny42/user-service/README.md

     If the requirements are not meet the service with return an 422 error.

-To use those endpoints you need to be authenticated with a Bearer token that is a JWT token using `HS256` and the configured secret, with a property `roles` that is an array.
+To use those endpoints you need to be authenticated with a Bearer token that is a JWT token using `HS256` and the configured key, with a property `roles` that is an array.
 To create a user that array must contain at least `admin`.

 The authorization is deletegated to [OPA](https://www.openpolicyagent.org/).

 The users are stored in [MongoDB](https://www.mongodb.com/), but are capped to 10000 since we return them in one request as JSON.
 The use-case need to refined, with either options to batch or other options more suitable to larger collections.

 ## Deployment

-### Testing
+You can deploy the service for local testing on either [minikube](https://minikube.sigs.k8s.io/docs/) or  Docker Desktop.
+This can be done with the help of an (Helm)[https://helm.sh/] chart.

+If you use minikube, first start it:

+    minikube start

+Please be aware that the provided chart is only intended for local use only.
+It will take care of the dependencies, such as MongoDB and OPA, however you definitely do not want to run MongoDB like this and in a production you would rather rely on an external service provided through an operator to you.
+In a similar way, the OPA server would probably serve more policies.

+Install the chart (you need to provide a key for `USER_SERVICE_KEY`):

+    helm install your-name charts/userservice --set key=$(openssl rand --hex 32)

+You can verify that everything is running:

+    kubectl get all -l app.kubernetes.io/instance=your-name

+If you use minikube, run tunnel in a terminal to be able to access the
+application:

+    minikube tunnel

+There is a convenience script to obtain a token.

+You can list the users:

+    MY_TOKEN=$(kubectl exec service/your-name-userservice -- /usr/local/bin/new-user-service-token)
+    curl -H "Authorization: Bearer $MY_TOKEN" http://localhost:8000/api/users

+You can add a user:

+    MY_TOKEN=$(kubectl exec service/your-name-userservice -- /usr/local/bin/new-user-service-token admin)
+    curl -H "Authorization: Bearer $MY_TOKEN" -H 'Content-Type: application/json' -X POST -d '{"name": "Arthur", "email": "arthur@example.com"}' http://localhost:8000/api/users

+Alternatively you can use the docs to test the service at http://localhost:8000.

+Cleanup with:

+    helm uninstall your-name

+If you use minikube:

+    minikube stop

 ## Configuration